Ebenezer-group/onwards/ReadMe.md

 The path for a Middle file (.mdl) is next.
 Zero or more header files are listed in a Middle file to specify a request.
-There's more info on Middle files here -- https://github.com/Ebenezer-group/onwards/blob/master/doc/middleFiles .
+There's more info on Middle files here: https://github.com/Ebenezer-group/onwards/blob/master/doc/middleFiles .